openwdl/wdl/SPEC.md

 }
 ```

-Within a WDL file, literal values for files and directories may only be paths that are local to the execution environment.
+Within a WDL file, the execution engine is only required to support literal values for files and directories that are paths local to the execution environment.

 A path is only required to be valid if and when it is accessed.
 A path assigned to an input or private declaration is only accessed if it is referred to in the `command` or `output` sections.
 A path assigned to an output declaration must be valid unless the declaration is optional.